How to Benchmark Microsoft EA Pricing

 Use Unit Pricing and TCO Framing

-- Frame full TCO: License fees are one component of total cost.
+- Frame full TCO: License fees are one component of the total cost.
 Factor in support, maintenance, and productivity impacts when benchmarking.
-For instance, a lower-cost license bundle that requires extra third-party tools or admin work might not be a true saving.
+For instance, a lower-cost license bundle that requires additional third-party tools or administrative work might not be a true savings.
+Integrate benchmarking into your timeline by using the ‘Prepare Early with Benchmarking Data’ checklist.

 - Example TCO perspective: Calculate your EA’s three-year cost per user (including any support contracts) and compare it to alternatives.
 A cheaper bundle with minimal support might cost more in terms of management overhead.
 Presenting these full TCO comparisons can justify accepting a slightly higher license cost if it means less overall operational work.